 Your primary business premises must have adequate public liability insurance cover.
 All records required to be kept under law must be maintained at your business premises and available for inspection.

-Tilt tray tow trucks cannot be included on an exemption authority.
-Any vehicles licensed under the exemption authority must have an approved sign displayed on the front and rear of the vehicle, in a position where they are visible to people outside of the truck.
+Tilt tray tow trucks cannot be included on an exemption certificate.
+Any vehicles licensed under the exemption certificate must have an approved sign displayed on the front and rear of the vehicle, in a position where they are visible to people outside of the truck.

-All vehicles licensed under the exemption authority must have current motor vehicle registration.
+All vehicles licensed under the exemption certificate must have current motor vehicle registration.

 Vehicles must be registered in the name of the licensee/proposed licensee.
-Lease agreements will not be accepted for an exemption authority.
+Lease agreements will not be accepted for an exemption certificate.

 Directors, partners, shareholders and associates